justynawasiak/anime_downloader/README.md

 Python project allowing to download latest anime episodes releases according to user's Kitsu library.
 It's checking "Currently watching" and "Planned to watched" titles and verifying if new, english-translated episodes are present in provided RSS feed.
-If yes, it's choosing best quality for episode and starting download with Transmissions server app.
+If yes, it's choosing best quality for episode and starting download with Transmission or qBittorrent server app (selectable).

 ## Project files
 - __Main__ -  Main file starting app, loading config class